-Our hardwood flooring checklist will help you learn what you need to know before you buy whether you buy online or at your local store.
-It’ll help you get all your facts straight so you can make the most informed choice and get the most for your hardwood flooring dollar.
+Our hardwood flooring checklist will help you understand what you need to know before purchasing this amazing flooring option.
+This article will help you get all your facts in line so that you can make the most informed choice and get the most for your hardwood flooring dollar.

-To start, here’s a brief video that goes over some of the absolute basics when it comes to buying hardwood floors: “Character”, Flooring board dimensions, hardwood photosensitivity and possible color changes, and surface hardness.
+To start, here’s a brief video that goes over some of the absolute basics when it comes to buying hardwood floors.
+It touches on character, flooring board dimensions, hardwood photosensitivity, possible color changes, and surface hardness.
 Click on the button below to watch the video and kick off the hardwood flooring checklist!

 Is Hardwood the Right Floor for You?

 There are a number of questions you must ask before knowing whether or not a hardwood floor is the best choice for you.
 Hardwood offers a lot of advantages and only a few disadvantages.
-If you are unsure that hardwood is the best choice, learn if hardwood is right for you.
+If you are unsure if hardwood is the best choice, learn if hardwood is right for you.

 Once the decision to buy a hardwood floor has been made, several other things must be considered before the flooring can be bought and installed.
-Asking these questions beforehand will help prevent potential disaster in the long run.
+Asking these questions beforehand will help to prevent a potential disaster in the long run.